TobTheRock/sframe-rs/README.md

 [![documentation](https://img.shields.io/badge/docs-latest-blue.svg)](https://docs.rs/sframe/)
 ![maintenance](https://img.shields.io/maintenance/yes/2024)

-This library is an implementation of [draft-ietf-sframe-enc-09](https://www.ietf.org/archive/id/draft-ietf-sframe-enc-09.html) and provides and end-to-end encryption mechanism for media frames that is suited for WebRTC conferences.
+This library is an implementation of [Sframe  (RFC 9605)](https://www.rfc-editor.org/rfc/rfc9605.html) and provides and end-to-end encryption mechanism for media frames that is suited for WebRTC conferences.
 It was forked from the original [goto-opensource/secure-frame-rs](https://github.com/goto-opensource/secure-frame-rs) and is continued here.

 ## Supported crypto libraries